dominikh/go-mode.el/README.md

+**Note: This go-mode.el has been merged upstream and is now part of the Go distribution.
+New features and bugfixes will be made available here first, but will be sent upstream as well.**

-This is a replacement for the Go mode that comes with the Go distribution.
+This is a replacement for the old Go mode that came with the Go distribution <= v1.0.3.
 It fixes several issues and adds new features, such as movement by functions, like one is used to from other major modes in emacs.

-To use this mode instead of the default one, add it to your load path and load it instead of the old one.
-It acts as a direct drop-in replacement.
-Please make sure, however, that you **load only this go-mode and not the old one first**.
-The old one installs some hooks that will interfere with this mode.

 Fixes
 =====